giry-dev/mangrove-docs/docs/contracts/technical-references/taking-and-making-offers/taker-order/README.md

 In DeFi, where transactions can be front-run/sandwiched, adversaries may manipulate the best available price and thus extract value from a market order as there is no limit on the price.
 TradFi market orders are therefore unsafe for fully on-chain DEX'es like Mangrove.

 To protect the user, Mangrove's market order therefore corresponds to a **limit order** in TradFi: An order to buy or sell at or below a given price.
-More precisely, Mangrove ensures that the **average** price of the offers matched with the order does not exceed the specified the specified price.
+More precisely, Mangrove ensures that the **average** price of the offers matched with the order does not exceed the specified price.

 :::